akanik/nicar22-mapping-masters/mapbox-steps.md

 [Map loads](https://www.mapbox.com/pricing/) - “A map load is counted every time Mapbox GL JS initializes on a webpage or in a web app.
 A map load includes unlimited Vector Tiles API and Raster Tiles API requests.”
 You will get up to 50,000 map loads are free per month.

 [Tilesets](https://docs.mapbox.com/studio-manual/reference/tilesets/) - “Tilesets uploaded in Mapbox Studio are free, and do not incur processing or hosting charges.
 Free uploads via Mapbox Studio are limited to 20 uploads per month, and 300 MB per upload.”
-If you require more than 20 uploads or your files are larger than 300 MB, you can use [Mapbox Tiling Services](https://docs.mapbox.com/mapbox-tiling-service/guides/) or the [Uploads] API(https://docs.mapbox.com/api/maps/uploads/).
+If you require more than 20 uploads or your files are larger than 300 MB, you can use [Mapbox Tiling Services](https://docs.mapbox.com/mapbox-tiling-service/guides/) or the [Uploads API](https://docs.mapbox.com/api/maps/uploads/).
 NOTE: it seems like Mapbox is putting most of its eggs in the MTS basket so if you're trying to decide which alternate Tileset upload method to use, that's probably the one to invest your time in.

 ## Datasets, Tilesets and Styles